AbhiDS91/Fraud_analytics_ML_Approach/Detecting_Transaction_Fraud/ReadMe.md

 # FraudGuard: Advanced Transaction Anomaly Detection 🛡️

-Welcome to **FraudGuard**, a comprehensive project dedicated to unmasking fraudulent financial transactions using cutting-edge AI and Machine Learning.
+This comprehensive project is dedicated to unmasking fraudulent financial transactions using cutting-edge AI and Machine Learning.
 This repository showcases a robust, end-to-end pipeline engineered for practical, production-ready fraud detection in real-world scenarios.

 ## 🎯 Project Objective